tmigot/MTH8408/lab1/README.md

 - [ ] Create a code with a nice title and the usual hello world.
 Note that the text formatting is in markdown here, see [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)

 The report containing the code and responses to the "lab project" will be a Jupyter Notebook.

+## Exercise 1-c: Github Pull Request

+For those already there, feel free to `modify` the `README.md` at the source of the MTH8408 repository, `push` it to your repository, and make a `pull request`.
+It makes no sense?
+You can check on the web.
+We will go back to this next time :).